Get all the latest data for Cabo San Lucas

 How do I confirm there are no liens in Cabo San Lucas right now?

-The standard way to confirm there are no liens on a property in Cabo San Lucas is to obtain a Certificado de Libertad de Gravamen from the Baja California Sur Public Registry, which is an official government certificate that lists any mortgages, judgments, or encumbrances recorded against the property.
+The standard way to confirm there are no liens in Cabo San Lucas is to order a Certificado de Libertad de Gravamen for the property in Baja California Sur.

 How do I check zoning and permitted use in Cabo San Lucas right now?